rrusk/DancePracticeMusicPlayer/README.md

 It looks the same on Windows desktops except that the "Pause" button is not present because of seek issues with GstStreamer.

+## Here\'s a breakdown of the code:

+**Classes**

+The code defines two main classes: MyFileChooser and MusicPlayer.

+1. MyFileChooser: This class creates a file chooser dialog that allows
+    > users to select a music directory.
+It inherits from
+    > Kivy\'s GridLayout class.

+2. MusicPlayer: This class is the main application class, which
+    > inherits from Kivy\'s BoxLayout class.
+It contains the music
+    > player\'s user interface and functionality.

+**MusicPlayer Class**

+The MusicPlayer class has several key features:

+-   **Music Directory**: The application loads music files from a
+    > selected directory.
+The directory can be changed using the
+    > \"Select Music\" button.

+-   **Playlist**: The application creates a playlist of music files from
+    > the selected directory.
+The playlist is displayed as a list of
+    > buttons, each representing a song.

+-   **Music Player Controls**: The application has buttons to play,
+    > pause, stop, and restart the music.

+-   **Volume Control**: The application has a volume slider to adjust
+    > the music volume.

+-   **Practice Length**: The application allows users to choose a
+    > practice length (e.g., 60 minutes, 90 minutes, etc.).
+This feature
+    > is used to adjust the number of songs played.

+-   **Song Information**: The application displays song information,
+    > such as the song title, artist, album, and genre.

+**Key Methods**

+Some key methods in the MusicPlayer class include:

+-   play\_sound: Plays the selected song.

+-   pause\_sound: Pauses the music (not working on Windows).

+-   stop\_sound: Stops the music.

+-   restart\_sound: Restarts the music from the beginning.

+-   update\_progress: Updates the music progress bar and song
+    > information.

+-   update\_playlist: Updates the playlist when the music directory
+    > changes.

+-   display\_playlist: Displays the playlist as a list of buttons.

+**Config File**

+The application loads configuration data from a JSON file named config.json.
+The configuration data includes the music directory, volume, and practice length.

+**Practice Dances**

+The application has a feature called \"Practice Dances,\" which allows users to select a practice length and dance style (e.g., Waltz, Tango, etc.).
+The application adjusts the number of songs played based on the selected practice length and dance style.

+In summary this code creates a functional music player with various features, including playlist management, music controls, and practice length selection.